qza7849467chensh5/reflective-bind/README.md

 ## Babel plugin examples

-The following examples of inline functions can all be transformed into calls to `reflectiveBind`:
+The following are examples of some inline functions that will be transformed into calls to `reflectiveBind` by the babel plugin:

+- Inline arrow functions:

 ```js
 function MyComponent(props) {